Two of my greatest culinary passions—mac and cheese and Mediterranean food—just made a delicious baby in the form of Greek Mac and Cheese!

 - Cottage Cheese.
 I kept this macaroni and cheese lean and mean with a secret ingredient: low-fat cottage cheese.
 Don’t freak out.
 The cottage cheese melts beautifully and gives the sauce richness and body, without the excess of heavy cream (I use it in Low Carb Lasagna too).

 - Nonfat Milk.
-No heavy cream or full-fat milk required (save it for this Adult Mac and Cheese).
+No heavy cream or full-fat milk required (save it for this Gourmet Mac and Cheese).
 This skinny Greek mac and cheese cuts fats and calories by opting for skim milk over its full-fat counterparts.

 - All Purpose Flour.
 Our thickening agent that makes our simple sauce ultra-rich and creamy.